thriveweb/sailinginparadise/content/boatTours/2018-08-31-birthday-parties.md

         Grazing style boards and platters are ideal 'boat food'.
 These can look sensational as a centrepiece for the large timber tables we have on board and your guests are free to pick away at their convenience.

-        We offer Grazing Boards, Tapas , BBQs, Canapes and Private Chefs plus many more catering options.
+        We offer Grazing Boards, BBQs, Canapes and Private Chefs plus many more catering options.

         We can also assist with a drinks service and offer pre-paid tabs, drinks packages or paid bar options.
 If you prefer to BYO your drinks this is also possible.

         (BYO food/drinks, catering and drinks service options may be affected by Government restrictions due to Covid, please check at the time of your charter what the current restrictions are.)